whisperrnote/whisperrchat-b82a8ded/MVP_GUIDE.md

 - Node.js 18+ and npm
 - Appwrite account and project
-- Modern browser with WebAuthn support (optional, for passkeys)
-- Web3 wallet like MetaMask (optional, for wallet auth)
+- Web3 wallet like MetaMask

 ## 🛠️ Setup Instructions